ADHD in Teens: How Symptoms Manifest as Unique Challenges for Adolescents and Young Adults

 To ensure medical adherence, clinicians and/or parents can suggest a reminder system at home, or offer more information on engagement programs (designed to boost independence and self-advocacy, which may help reduce negative feelings toward medication)

-The adolescent to young adult transitional years mark an important period for independence and development.
+The transition from adolescence to young adulthood marks an important period for independence and development.
 ADHD in not a cosmetic or trivial disorder; it brings with it struggles, suffering, and impairment.
 Now, can you harness ADHD and use it to your benefit?
 Absolutely, yes.
 Knowing yourself existentially will help you do that.
 With the right care and special attention, teens with ADHD will grow and flourish as they transition to adulthood.

 ADHD in Teens: Next Steps